thesephist/dotink/content/posts/elf.md

 Lastly, we get our [symbol table](https://en.wikipedia.org/wiki/Symbol_table#Applications), which tells disassemblers and debuggers where various symbols in our program reside in our code.
 In the case of this program, which was built from an assembly source, these symbols correspond to labels in our assembly code. `_start`, for example, is our program entry point and lives at virtual address `0x401000`, the start of our text segment.

 If you have a Linux or BSD system, try using `readelf` to break open other programs you're familiar with, like `bash` or `vi`.
-You'll see extra sections, more debug symbols, and more complex link-time structures, but the basics high level structure of segments and sections will be the same across all ELF formats.
+You'll see extra sections, more debug symbols, and more complex link-time structures, but the basics high level structure of segments and sections will be the same across all ELF files.

-The first part of our assembler is a subprogram that can construct the simple ELF file we just dissected.
+The first part of our assembler is a program that can take data that needs to go in each section, and construct a simple ELF file like the one we just dissected.

 ## Generating an ELF binary in August

 If we simplify a bit, constructing an ELF file is mostly a matter of moving bytes of data around so they go in the right locations in a file.
 Because we're sticking to a simple structure, we can pre-determine a lot of constants to simplify our process.
 August's ELF library assumes the following.

 - An entry point address of `0x401000`
-- The start of read-only data segment of `0x6b5000`
+- The start of read-only data segment at `0x6b5000`
 - A pre-set order of parts:
     1. The ELF header
     2. The program header (table of segments)